PetBnBAV/CodePathPetVacay/README -SprintOne.md

 * Need to make the search bar background image also theme appropriate
 * Currently, the swipeable fragments show 0 reviews for the 1st couple fragments even though they have reviews (need to fix that using listener pattern for asynchronous calls)

-Video walkthrough with push notification (and ugly button)
+Video walkthrough shows push notification (and ugly button)
 ![VideoWalkthroughWNotification](VideoWalkthroughWNotification.gif)

-Video walkthrough without push notification
+Video walkthrough for everything else
 ![VideoWalkthroughWONotification](VideoWalkthroughWONotification.gif)

 Code is here for now: https://github.com/vlaljani/PetBnBCodePathVL